MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 # Microsoft Edge for Business (Early Preview)

-This article describes the benefits that Microsoft Edge for Business will bring to your users and explains how to enable this feature and its functions in your organization.
+This article describes the benefits that Microsoft Edge for Business brings to your users and explains how to enable this feature and its functions in your organization.

 > [!NOTE]
 > This is a preview feature.
 Preview features or services are in development and are available as a preview so you can get early access and send us feedback.